National Oilwell Varco (NOV) Q2 2017 Results - Earnings Call Transcript

 We went through our fiberglass flowline and pipe offering there.
 We're also seeing really strong demand in that area as well, along with strong demand for production equipment in our Process & Flow Technologies group, things like production chokes and other items that we sell there, both across North America as well as places like the Middle East.

 But, yes, our offshore offering that makes up the rest of our Completions & Production Solutions group has been under pressure with low levels of FIDs and so forth.
 And so that's where we're really seeing the most pressure.
 I'm very pleased with the pickup in margins this quarter.
-And as Jose mentioned in his prepared remarks, a lot of it had to do with exceptional execution on certain offshore projects within that group.
+And, as Jose mentioned in his prepared remarks, a lot of it had to do with exceptional execution on certain offshore projects within that group.

 J. Marshall Adkins - Raymond James & Associates, Inc.